-The Global Alliance for Banking on Values (GABV) takes a leading role in the debate about how to build a sustainable financial future, and fosters joint projects between its members to help deliver it.
-It is a both a talking and, crucially, a doing organisation and have created a number of programmes to help deliver this work.
+The GABV takes a leading role in the debate about how to build a sustainable financial future, and fosters joint projects between members to help deliver it.
+We are both a talking and, crucially, a doing organisation and have created a number of programmes to help deliver this work.

 As well as attending events where it can influence the wider financial industry and its impact, the GABV arranges action-oriented meetings for its members.
 Our most recent meeting, which took place in March 2015, was hosted by Crédit Coopératif in Paris, France.